localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 If you have ever felt a sense of excitement and mystery going inside an old building—whether occupied or vacant—it is probably because its materials and features resonate with the spirit of past people and events.
 Yet excitement about the unknown is heightened when a historic structure is examined architecturally, and its evolution over time emerges with increasing clarity to reveal the lives of its occupants.
 Architectural investigation is the critical first step in planning an appropriate treatment—understanding how a building has changed over time and assessing levels of deterioration.

-Whether as a home owner making sympathetic repairs, a craftsman or contractor replacing damaged or missing features, or a conservator reconstituting wood or restoring decorative finishes, some type of investigative skill was used to recognize and solve an architectural question or explain a difficult aspect of the work itself.
+Whether as a home owner making sympathetic repairs, a craftsperson or contractor replacing damaged or missing features, or a conservator reconstituting wood or restoring decorative finishes, some type of investigative skill was used to recognize and solve an architectural question or explain a difficult aspect of the work itself.

-To date, very little has been written for anyone other than preservation professionals on the subject of architectural investigation.
-This Preservation Brief thus addresses the often complex investigative process in broad, easy-to-understand terminology.
-The logical sequence of planning, investigation and analysis presented in this resource is applicable to all buildings, geographic locations, periods, and construction types.
-It is neither a "how to" nor an exhaustive study on techniques or methodologies; rather, it serves to underscore the need for meticulous planning prior to work on our irreplaceable cultural resources.
+Very little has been written on the subject of architectural investigation for anyone other than preservation professionals.
+This resource addresses the often complex investigative process in broad, easy-to-understand terminology.
+The logical sequence of planning, investigation and analysis presented in this resource can be applied to all buildings, geographic locations, periods, and construction types.
+It is not a "how to" and it is not an exhaustive study on techniques or methodologies.
+Instead, it emphasizes the need for meticulous planning prior to work on our irreplaceable cultural resources.

 # Determining the Purpose of Investigation